jiggii/git-pair-exercise/readme.md

 that's so beautiful! i love tattoos and have many that i've gotten and <br> done myself.
 I have 17 tattoos right now, lol.
 Do you want more?
 I like your lip piercing a lot and am thinking about getting the same one

+That's a nice amount.
+I definitely do want more, I want to get a hand piece here in the near future, so I have been contemplating designs and placement. <br>You should totally get it, its called a "vertical Labre" it was very painful though, since it goes through the meat of your lip.<br>

+How long ago was your last tattoo?